 6. Atlantic Seaboard

-Enjoy the spoils of Atlantic Seaboard suburbs such as Sea Point, Clifton and Camps Bay where beautiful beaches, the Sea Point Promenade, cocktail bars and restaurants are at the order of the day.
+Enjoy the spoils of Cape Town’s Atlantic Seaboard (the ideal area to stay during your holiday) suburbs such as Sea Point, Clifton and Camps Bay where beautiful beaches, the Sea Point Promenade, cocktail bars and restaurants are at the order of the day.

 7. Chapman’s Peak Drive